bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 published: false

 ---
-You can upload, delete, update, and list any files with the [relevant Bitrise API](https://api-docs.bitrise.io/) to the `GENERIC FILE STORAGE` section of our `Code Signing` tab.
+You can upload, delete, update, and list any project files with the [relevant Bitrise API](https://api-docs.bitrise.io/) to the `GENERIC FILE STORAGE` section of our `Code Signing` tab.
 Should you need more information on generic file storage, check out our [guide](/getting-started/managing-files-on-bitrise/#uploading-files-to-use-in-your-build) on the UI representation.

 ## Creating & uploading files to